astein-iamovers/neone/README.md

     ✔ Network docker-compose_default            Created
     ✔ Container docker-compose-graph-db-1       Healthy
     ✔ Container docker-compose-graph-db-setup-1 Started
-    ✔ Container docker-compose-ne-one-server-1  Healty
+    ✔ Container docker-compose-ne-one-server-1  Healthy
     ✔ Container neone-ne-one-play-1             Started
     ✔ Container neone-ne-one-view-1             Started

    ```
 7) Try to access the ONE Record Server by http://{BASE_1R_HOST}:8080 using your favorite browser.
+Accessing http://{BASE_1R_HOST}:8080 in your browser should return an HTTP 401 error, indicating the server is running but requires authentication.
+This confirms the NEONE server is correctly set up.
    You should see a HTTP Error 401, because you did not authenticate yet.
 But this confirms that the ONE Record Server is up and running.

 # Overview of services